-A lot of UX-hopefuls — practically all of them, actually — find themselves overwhelmed by the sheer amount of information floating around on the interwebs about changing careers and the skills you need to succeed.
+A lot of UX-hopefuls find themselves overwhelmed by the sheer amount of information floating around on the interwebs about changing careers and the skills you need to succeed.

-There’s plenty of resources about UX online, but they’re not very well organised, and not particularly accessible for people looking to change their careers.
+There are plenty of resources about UX online, but they’re not very well organized, and not particularly accessible for people looking to change their careers.

 As much as Google tries to optimize its algorithms to display the most accurate, contemporary information, there are lots of outdated sites which slip through the net..